-- □ The Committee shall have its Chairperson to lead the proceedings and Vice-Chair-person to lead the proceedings during Chairperson's absence. - An external consultant services may be acquired on an adhoc basis to provide specialist/technical advice only, if deemed necessary, provided that the task is executed under the direction of the appointed Committee members.
-In such an event external specialist advisors' and their companies shall be prohibited from bidding. - □ The Committee may co-opt relevant officials for a certain specification e.g. end-users. - □ A Representative from the Provincial Treasury SCM unit may attend the proceedings on an observer status. - 3.3.1 The OTP will always ensure that the relevant technical expertise is represented on the Bid Specification Committee as well as supply chain expertise where required.

-4 DEPARTMENTAL BID EVALUATION COMMITTEE (DBEC)

-4.1 FUNCTIONS OF DEPARTMENTAL BID EVALUATION COMMITTEE

-- □ The Departmental Bid Evaluation Committee will evaluate all bids received from above the quotation threshold. - Evaluate offers received within the quotation threshold where the requirement is technically complex and/or there are risks involved that warrant this process. - Evaluation must be done in accordance with the criteria specified in the bid documentation. - The Bid Evaluation Committee will submit a report and recommendations regarding the award to the Bid Adjudication Committee for consideration and/or approval if they have a delegation up to a certain threshold value to approve. - Members of the Bid Evaluation Committee may present their report to the Bid Adjudication Committee to clarify uncertainties. - □ A quorum for the meeting shall be 50% plus 1 of the members appointed.
+POLICY The Bid Specification Committee shall be composed of at least four OTP officials.
+The Committee shall have its Chairperson to lead the proceedings and Vice-Chair-person to lead the proceedings during Chairperson's absence.
+The Bid Evaluation Committee should be cross-functional and should comprise of supply chain practitioners and officials from the user department requiring the goods /services.
+Should a member declare a conflict of interest at any stage, the member may not be part of the Bid Evaluation Committee and must be replaced by a member of suitable expertise.
+An external consultant services may be acquired on an adhoc basis to provide specialist/technical advice only, if deemed necessary, provided that the task is executed under the direction of the appointed Committee members.
+In such an event external specialist advisors' and their companies shall be prohibited from bidding.
+The Committee may co-opt relevant officials for a certain specification e.g. end-users.
+A Representative from the Provincial Treasury SCM can be invited to attend the proceedings on an observer status. on The OTP will always ensure that the relevant technical expertise is represented on the Bid Specification Committee as well as supply chain expertise where required.
+DE EPARTMENTAL BID EVALUATION COMMITTEE (DBEC) FU NCTIONS OF DEPARTMENTAL BID EVALUATION COMMITTEE POLICY The Departmental Bid Evaluation Committee will evaluate all bids received from above the quotation threshold.
+Evaluate offers received within the quotation threshold where the requirement is technically complex and/or there are risks involved that warrant this process.
+Evaluation must be done in accordance with the criteria specified in the bid documentation.
+The Bid Evaluation Committee will submit a report and recommendations regarding the award to the Bid Adjudication Committee for consideration and/or approval if they have a delegation up to a certain threshold value to approve. regarding the award to the Bid Adjudication Committee for consideration and/or approval if they have a delegation up to a certain threshold value to